IsaHab/CoresetMCMC/README.md

 # Master thesis: Habereder Isabella

 This is the practical part of the master thesis Coreset Markov chain Monte Carlo.
+The code implements the proposed algorithm of [Chen and Campbell](https://proceedings.mlr.press/v238/chen24f.html).

 Python version: Python 3.12